 Sphero SPRK+, Mini, BB-8 and Ollie

-Our personal experience with littleBits is very limited.
-We have attended some library programs where they had some of the kits and my oldest was fascinated.
-Sadly, due to the volume of kids all trying to create with the kit he didn’t get a chance to really explore, but it is definitely on his list to try more in the future.
-His limited exposure to their kids really perked his curiosity.
+Our personal experience with littleBits is very limited, but not anymore!
+In the past we attended some library programs where they had some of the kits and my oldest was fascinated.
+Sadly, due to the volume of kids all trying to create with the kit he didn’t get a chance to really explore, but now we have our very own Base Inventor Kit from littleBits and we are having so much fun exploring, creating, making and building with it!

-littleBits offers lots of different kits for inventors and creators, some with more coding than others, plus their Droid Inventor Kit is extremely popular with STEAM Powered Family readers based on our survey last Christmas.
-It includes drag and drop coding and looks like a beloved Star Wars toy, so it’s a big win-win in our books!
-Hopefully one day we can add it to our collection and do an in depth review of it for the SPF readers.
+littleBits offers lots of different kits for inventors and creators, some with more coding than others, plus their Droid Inventor Kit is extremely popular with STEAM Powered Family readers based on our survey last Christmas where our readers picked it as the most popular toy they were putting under the tree.

 Lego Mindstorms & Lego Boost

 We have a complicated relationship with Mindstorms.
 We do own Mindstorms, and my son LOVES programming it.
 Like was totally obsessed for years with Mindstorms, but we didn’t buy him one, and he was limited to working with the ones in his programming classes.
 When we went to Legoland he went nuts for the coding challenges and ended up beating everyone there, winning the challenge.
 He begged us for years to get him his very own Mindstorms.
 Finally, after years we bought it for him.

 But now we have it, he has never really played with it.
 Why?
 Because it needs to be built, and this is a complicated, time consuming Lego build.
 My son has little patience for all of that assembly and wants to jump straight into the coding.
 This is a kid who will take a Lego kit, toss the instructions and spend hours building his own creations.
 He has little time for all those step by step building instructions.